xlcnd/isbnlib/README.rst

 ----

    The official form of an ISBN is something like ``ISBN 979-10-90636-07-1``.
-However for most applications only the numbers are important, you can always 'masked' them if you need (see below).
+However for most applications only the numbers are important, you can always 'mask' them if you need (see below).
    This library works mainly with 'striped' ISBNs  (only digits and X) like '0826497527'.
 You can strip an ISBN-like string by using ``canonical(isbnlike)``.
 You can 'mask' the ISBN by using ``mask(isbn)``.
 So in the examples below, when you see 'isbn'